sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 == Shift Cipher ==
 by Sarah Arpin, Alexis Newton

-A classical cryptosystem that takes your text and shifts it through the alphabet by a given number of letters.  -EG
+A classical cryptosystem that takes your plaintext and shifts it through the alphabet by a given number of letters.  -EG

+=== Shift Cipher Encryption ===

 {{{#!sagecell
+#Last edited 8/7/19 2:45pm
-print "Put your message in quotes, and your desired shift: "
+print "Put your message in between the provided quotes (with no additional quotes or apostrophes!), and select your desired shift: "
 @interact
-def shift_cipher(message = input_box(default="'secrets hi'", width = 50), shift=slider(0,25,1,3)):
+def shift_cipher(message = input_box(default='"secrets"', width = 50), shift=slider(0,25,1,3)):
     A = AlphabeticStrings()
     S = ShiftCryptosystem(A)
     message = S.encoding(message)
     C = S.enciphering(shift, message)
-    print "Enciphered message:"
-    print C
+    print "This is your encrypted text shifted by ",shift,":" print C
+}}}

+=== Shift Cipher Decryption ===

+If you know that your encrypted message is a shift cipher, you can use the known encryption to decrypt.
+If this is not known, brute force can be used to get possible decrypted messages.

+{{{#!sagecell
+#Last edited 8/7/19 2:56pm

+print "Enter the encrypted text in quotes, and enter a guess for the shift amount:"
+@interact
+def shift_decrypt(text = input_box('"KL"'), shift_by = input_box(0)):
+    S = ShiftCryptosystem(AlphabeticStrings())
+    ciphertext = S.encoding(text)
+    decrypt = S.deciphering(shift_by,ciphertext)
+    print "If the shift was by", shift_by,", then the original message was:" print decrypt
+    decrypt = S.brute_force(ciphertext)
+    print "These are the possibilities for the plaintext:" print decrypt
+    decrypt = S.brute_force(ciphertext,ranking = "chisquare")
+    print "These are the possibilities ranked by likelihood with the chi-squared function:" print decrypt
 }}}

 == Affine Cipher ==